LiskArchive/lisk-legacy-docs/user-guide.md

 The configuration file `config.json` is located in `lisk-sdk/commander/src/config.json`.
 If you would prefer to store it elsewhere, run Lisk Commander with the environmental variable `LISK_COMMANDER_CONFIG_DIR` set to the path of your choice.

 ### Override config options

-Some elements of this configuration can be overridden when executing a command by using the following options:
+Some elements of this configuration can be overridden while executing a command, by using the following options:

 Setting | Option
 --- | ---